hfhbd/RateLimit/README.md

 ## Storage

-By default, `RateLimit` uses a in-memory map to store the requests data.
+By default, `RateLimit` uses an in-memory map to store the requests.

 ```kotlin
 install(RateLimit) {